parsiya/Hugo-Octopress/README.md

 [website-cheatsheet]: https://raw.githubusercontent.com/parsiya/parsiya.net/master/content/page/CheatSheet.markdown

 ### Editor Plugins
-There are various editor plugins that create a table in markdown in the files.
-This self-contained and not reliant on the theme or the shortcode.
-I use the VS Code plugin [Markdown All in One][markdown-vscode-toc].
+There are various editor plugins that create a table of contents in markdown using markdown links.
+This approach is self-contained and not reliant on the theme or the shortcode.
+There are varioud plugins that do this, I used the VS Code plugins [Markdown All in One][markdown-vscode-toc].

 [markdown-vscode-toc]: https://github.com/yzhang-gh/vscode-markdown#table-of-contents